woguls/simplesynth/README.md

 This project uses this [distrho plugin framework](https://github.com/DISTRHO/DPF/)

-Build instructions and a better explanation of what the code does can be found [here](https://github.com/osamc-lv2-workshop/lv2-workshop)
+Build instructions and a better explanation of what the code does can be found [here](https://github.com/osamc-lv2-workshop/lv2-workshop).
+Possible additional requirements may include [xmlstarlet](http://xmlstar.sourceforge.net/), [xxd](https://linux.die.net/man/1/xxd) and of course [csound](https://github.com/csound/csound)

 ## Basic Idea